schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 ### A program that makes decisions

-Let's create a new program: File &gt; New and use an if...else block to make a decision
+Create a new program.

-First, let's create a variable distance and by adding blocks and fitting them together let's compose the program shown in the image below:
+First, create a new variable named "distance" and add the appropriate blocks so compose the program that you can see in Image 4.22.4.

 ![](/assets/Img.4.22.4.jpg)

 \[Image 4.22.4: The program\]

-We notice that the if...else block is "nested" within the forever loop.
-Port3 refers to the port where the ultrasonic is connected on the mBot.
-We should always check such things in order to get the corresponding attributes right.
+Notice how the "if...else" block is nested within the forever loop?

+---

+**Question 4.22.1: In the program of Image 4.22.4, which port is the ultrasonic sensor connected to?**

+A. 1

+B. 2

+C. 3

+D. 4

+_Answer: C_

+---

+Try to read this program to understand what it will do before you upload it to your mBot.

-Here's how to read this program: Get a reading from the ultrasonic sensor and store it in the "distance" variable.
-Following, check this value, stored in "distance", and if it is greater than 30, then set all LEDs to green, else set them to blue.
-And all that, over and over again, since it's nested in a forever loop.
+1. Get a reading from the ultrasonic sensor and store it in the "distance" variable.
+2. Check the value stored in "distance", and if it is greater than 30, then set all LEDs to green, else set them to blue.
+3. Repeat, forever.

-Now we can "Upload to Arduino" and check whether the mBot functions as expected: we place some obstacle in front of the sensor, at a distance somewhat greater than 30 cm., and the LEDs should turn to green.
-We move the object closer than 30 cm. and the LEDs should change colour and become blue.
+Upload your program to your mBot and check whether the mBot functions as expected.
+Place an obstacle in front of the sensor, at a distance somewhat greater than 30 cm., and the LEDs should turn to green.
+Move the object closer than 30 cm and the LEDs should change colour and become blue.

 ### Expanding the program